-To be eligible, a TIFIA TOD project must be public infrastructure and meet the statutory eligibility criteria.
+To be eligible, a TIFIA TOD project must either (I) improve or construct public infrastructure or (II) be economic development and improve or construct public infrastructure and meet the other relevant statutory eligibility criteria.

-The Bureau's interpretation of and methods for evaluating the above underlined statutory eligibility criteria are the subject of the guidance provided in this section of the FAQ.
+The Bureau's interpretation, of and methods for, evaluating the above underlined statutory language are the subject of the guidance provided in this section of the FAQ.